UNSW-CEEM/NEMOSIS/README.md

-### Update to the latest version of NEMOSIS for compatibility with AEMO's new website!
+### Update to the latest version of NEMOSIS for fixes to file paths on mac.

 ### Download windows GUI
 Choose the exe from the latest [release](https://github.com/UNSW-CEEM/NEMOSIS/releases)